Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Introduction

 \section{Introduction}

-Large language models (LLMs) demonstrate remarkable capabilities in various domains, excelling in tasks like natural language understanding and generation~\cite{nlu,nlg}.
+Large language models (LLMs) demonstrate remarkable capabilities in various domains, excelling in tasks like natural language understanding and generation~\cite{nlu,nlg,min2023recent,lund2023chatgpt,liu2024your}.
 However, their computational expense during inference is noteworthy.
 For instance, OpenAI reveals that the GPT-4 Turbo incurs a cost of millions of dollars each day~\cite{openai_cost}.
-This substantial cost underscores the financial considerations associated with deploying and utilizing such advanced language models~\cite{gpt4}.
+This substantial cost underscores the economic considerations associated with deploying and utilizing such advanced language models~\cite{gpt4}.
 Many previous studies exploit quantization methods to reduce LLM inference cost by reducing storage and accelerating computation~\cite{gptq,awq,spqr,squeezellm,smoothquant}.
-The state-of-the-art methods have realized 2-bit quantization for mainstream LLMs, exemplified by the Llama-2 family~\cite{llama2}.
-These methods quantize weights by group to improve accuracy and the scales are also quantized (2-order) to further reduce average bit~\cite{greenbit}.
+Quantization with the lower bit-width can further reduce the storage and memory access overheads, leading to a more economic inference.
+However, for 2-bit weight quantization, these methods including Greenbit~\cite{greenbit} still fail to prevent the accuracy loss ($>$3\%).
+Compared with single-precision methods, the state-of-the-art methods use mixed-precision methods~\cite{llm-mq,aptq} for LLMs to achieve better accuracy exemplified by the Llama-2 family~\cite{llama2}.